simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### What if I don't have this exact model?

-This EFI will suit any T460s regardless of CPU model / RAM amount / Display resolution / Storage drive (SATA or NVMe).
+This EFI will suit any T460s regardless of CPU model[^1] / RAM amount / Display resolution / Storage drive (SATA or NVMe[^2]).

-> i5 model follows CPU Power Management guide
+[^1]: i5 model follows CPU Power Management guide

-> Some NVMe drives may not work OOTB with MacOS, do your own researches
+[^2]: Some NVMe drives may not work OOTB with MacOS, do your own researches

 -  [EFI](/EFI) contains my current setup w/o SMBIOS